Introducing the BLOC Nutrition Linear Progression

-Robert Santana, Head Nutrition Coach and Registered Dietitian at Starting Strength Online Coaching shares a completely different way to approach nutrition; what we call the Nutrition Linear Progression.
+Robert Santana, Head Nutrition Coach and Registered Dietitian at Barbell Logic Online Coaching shares a completely different way to approach nutrition; what we call the Nutrition Linear Progression.

 Your nutritional landscape, whether good or bad, is made of several variables: calories, macronutrients, meal timing, food quality, and supplements to name a few.
 Good nutrition means that you have optimized these variables to meet your health and fitness goals.
 But, more likely than not, you are doing OK with some of these variables but need to work on others.
 This is true of most people, especially those who have taken other healthy steps, like taking up strength training.

 Traditional nutrition coaching tries to optimize all these variables all at once.
 But if you’ve ever tried to completely overhaul your eating habits, you know how overwhelming that can be.
 Add to that the ubiquitous prescription to start weighing and measuring your food and, suddenly, you are not only trying to break lifelong habits of eating, but you are also trying to add new and unfamiliar routines.
 It’s no wonder that 95% of diet efforts fail for non-compliance.
 The approach itself is flawed.

 After years of observing patterns of behavior and listening to feedback from research and the market, it was easy to recognize that what has been done is not working.
 Therefore, rather than throwing a big giant diet at our clients, we have decided to break “the diet” up into individual habits that can be incrementally added over time, resulting in the development of an individualized plan.
 We call this: The Nutrition Linear Progression.